-PORTE is also multiplexed with Enhanced PWM Outputs B and C, for ECCP1 and ECCP3, and Outputs B, C and D, for ECCP2.
+PORTE is also multiplexed with Enhanced PWM Outputs, B and C for ECCP1 and ECCP3, for Outputs, B, C and D for ECCP2.
 For all devices, their default assignments are on PORTE<6:0>.

 On 80-pin devices, the multiplexing for the outputs of ECCP1 and ECCP3 is controlled by the ECCPMX Configuration bit.
-Clearing this bit reassigns the P1B/P1C and P3B/P3C outputs to PORTH.
+Clearing this bit re-assigns the P1B/P1C and P3B/P3C outputs to PORTH.

-For devices operating in Microcontroller mode, pin, RE7, can be configured as the alternate peripheral pin for the ECCP2 module and Enhanced PWM Output 2A.
+For devices operating in Microcontroller mode, the RE7 pin can be configured as the alternate peripheral pin for the ECCP2 module and Enhanced PWM Output 2A.
 This is done by clearing the CCP2MX Configuration bit.
 PORTE is also multiplexed with the Parallel Slave Port address lines.
-RE1 and RE0 are multiplexed with the control signals, WR and RD.
+RE1 and RE0 are multiplexed with the control signals, $\overline{\text{WR}}$ and $\overline{\text{RD}}$.